tribbloid/spookystuff/README.md

 (**Context** +> Action1 +> Action2 +> ... +> ActionN !)
 ```

-These are the same actions a human would do to get to the data page, their order of execution is identical to that they are defined here.
+These are the same actions a human would do to access the data page, their order of execution is identical to that they are defined.

 **Actions** have 3 types:

-- *Export*: Export a page from the browser or http client, the page an be anything including HTML/XML file, image, PDF file or JSON string.
+- *Export*: Export a page from a browser or client, the page an be any web resource including HTML/XML file, image, PDF file or JSON string.

 - *Interactive*: Interact with the browser (e.g. click a button or type into a search box) to reach the data page, all interactive executed before a page will be logged into that page's backtrace.

 - *Container*: Only for complex workflow control, each defines a nested/non-linear subroutine that may or may not be executed once or multiple times depending on situations.

-Many Actions supports **Context Interpolation**: you can embed context reference in their constructor by inserting context's keys enclosed by `#{}`, in execution they will be replaced with values they map to.
-This is used almost exclusively in typing into a textbox, but it's flexible enough to be used anywhere.
+Many Actions supports **Context Interpolation**: you can embed context reference in their constructor by inserting context's keys enclosed by `#{}`, which will be automatically replaced with values they map to in runtime.
+This is used almost exclusively in typing into a textbox.

 For more information on Actions and Action Plan usage, please refer to the scaladoc of Action.scala and ActionPlanRDDFunction.scala respectively.

-**Extraction** defines the transformation from Pages (including immediate pages from Action Plans and their connections -- see *join/left-join*) to relational data output.
-This is usually the goal and last step of data collection, but not always -- there is no constraint on their relative order, you can reuse extraction results as context to get more data on a different site, or feed into another data flow implemented by other components of Apache Spark (Of course, only if you know them).
+**Extraction** defines a transformation from Pages (including immediate pages from Action Plans and their link connections -- see *join/left-join*) to relational data output.
+This is often the goal and last step of data collection, but not always -- there is no constraint on their relative order, you can reuse extraction results as context to get more data on a different site, or feed into another data flow implemented by other components of Apache Spark (Of course, only if you know them).

 Functions in **Extraction** have four types: